pineboat/pineboat.github.io/content/post/javascript_promise_is_future.md

 image_alt: "important message about image"
 image_credit: "credit the image owner"
 ---
-Javascript Promises give you excellent control over sequencing asynchronous activities and error handling.
-A whole new generation of Web APIs are starting to use Promises.
+Javascript Promises give you excellent control over composing functions.
+Promises help you with higher flexibility to sequence asynchronous activities and handle errors. **A whole new generation of Web APIs are starting to use Promises**.
 [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch), [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and [Notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notification/requestPermission) are some of the examples where Promises are taking over callbacks.

+They are very easy to use once you understand the underlying constructs that make Promises tick.
 Chances are, you already got your fingers burned by Promises.
 We are on the same boat.
 No?
 Then you must be part of the rare species that read the manual before operating an equipment or a gadget.

 I didn't read the manual.
 I dived head first into using promises [without adequate understanding][problem-with-promises].
 No third degree burns, but couple of frustrated hours on the debugger.
 That's the genesis of this article.